clij/clij2/reference_trainWekaModel.md

 ### License terms
-Parts of the code here were copied over from the Trainable_Segmentation repository (link above).
+Parts of the code CLIJ Weka were copied over from the Trainable_Segmentation repository (link above).
 Thus,
  this code is licensed GPL2 as well.

   License: GPL